nettleweb/nettleweb/README.md

  - Supports instant game submission
  - Includes additional tools (Unblocker and more)
  - Supports leaving without history logging (in right-click menu)
- - No ads, free forever
+ - New games every week

 ## Mirror Links
 If the main link has been restricted, you can try using a mirror link. <br />